-Masters Degree Programs (Master of Arts in Biblical Studies, Master of Divinity, and Master of Theology) Applicants for the degree programs must have earned a baccalaureate degree from an USDE accredited college or university, or its equivalent.
+Masters Degree Programs (M.A. in Biblical Studies, Master of Divinity, and Master of Theology) Applicants for the degree programs must have earned a baccalaureate degree from an USDE accredited college or university, or its equivalent.
 The student's undergraduate overall grade point average must be 2.5 or higher.